reinaldogpn/code-blocks-config/README.md

 ** It must replace the existing "default.conf" existing file.

-This file contains theme's configurations for CodeBlocks and options for adding Allegro 5.2's libraries in it's compiler.
+This file contains theme's configurations for CodeBlocks and options for adding Allegro 5.2's libraries on it's compiler.

 ** Allegro's integration options on these files does not work for flatpak or snap versions of CodeBlocks, I use it only on .deb version.